arshaqK/AWS-AI/Week9/README.md

 Customer-support agents built on **Amazon Bedrock AgentCore** (Bedrock Agents Classic is closed to new accounts), using code-based Strands agents, an S3 Vectors knowledge base, and a Bedrock guardrail.
 Region: `us-west-2`.

-> Screenshots are referenced as `.png` in the same folder as this README — adjust the path/extension if yours differ.

 ---

 ## Task 1 — Single Agent: Customer Support Bot